Italian Food, Culture, and Sustainability

 No Italian language required, program is taught in English.

-A spring semester course in Rochester will introduce you to the origins and global impact of the Slow Food Movement, which was founded in Italy in 1989.
+Travel to Italy to explore the origins and global impact of the Slow Food Movement, which was founded in Italy in 1989.
 The movement encourages the use of local, seasonal products, fosters community, and creates rituals around meals.
 Since its inception, Slow Food has evolved into a global movement involving millions of people in over 160 countries.
 You'll explore how food connects to identity, sustainability, and community by learning about Italy’s culinary heritage and diverse regional cuisines.

-In May, travel to Italy for an immersive experience centered around food, culture, and environmental consciousness.
 Italy’s emphasis on seasonal, local ingredients and its deep-rooted culinary traditions make it the ideal setting to explore sustainable food systems firsthand.
 Your home base will be the University of Gastronomic Sciences in Pollenzo, a global leader in food education.
 You’ll engage with local producers, analyze food systems through the lens of justice and sustainability, and gain the tools to create a healthier, more conscious food future.
+After returning from Italy, you'll continue your coursework in a Fall 2027 course in Rochester.

 Credits: 3